 A: Any constating documents, including articles of incorporation, that are dated before March 30, 2004 do have to be filed under the new filing requirements, as long as they are still effective.
 The documents must be filed no later than when you first file an AIF under NI 51-102, if you are not a venture issuer.
 If you are a venture issuer, you must file the document within 120 days of the end of your first financial year beginning on or after January 1, 2004.
-However, if the making of the issuer, the document must be filed no later than the time of filing a material change report.
+However, if the making of the document constitutes a material change for the issuer, the document must be filed no later than the time of filing a material change report.